DanielIliev/recipe-book/README.md

 - Visit https://recipe-book-8c636.web.app/

 ## Disclaimers
-- This project is for demonstrational purposes, hence no sensitive information should be uploaded to it
+- This project is for demonstrational purposes only, hence no sensitive information should be uploaded to it

-## Future features
-- Edit & delete of a recipe